codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 * To stop the sync operation, click **Terminate**.
 * Drill down into the application to investigate the issue and make changes.

-## Monitor GitOps application status in application header
+## Monitor Argo CD application status in application header
 When you select an application from the Applications tab in the GitOps Apps dashboard, the application header, at the top of the page, displays critical information on the application, including health and sync statuses.
 Once you select an application, the quickest option to monitor statuses is through the application header which is always displayed, no matter what tab you navigate to.